 After any car accident in Ohio, car insurance coverage will almost certainly play a big role, whether you decide to make a claim under your own policy or with the other driver’s carrier (the latter is known as a third party car insurance claim).
 Here is a brief overview of Ohio’s car insurance rules and requirements:

 - Ohio is a “fault” or “tort” car insurance state, which simply means that after a car accident you are free to file an insurance claim or personal injury lawsuit against the other driver (you can also make a claim under your own coverage if you choose to do so).

-- The minimum car insurance coverage requirements for drivers in Ohio are: $12,500 for the injury or death of a single person (yourself, a passenger, another driver, pedestrian, etc.), $25,000 total for any single accident, and $7,000 coverage for any property damage caused by the accident.
+- The minimum car insurance coverage requirements for vehicle owners in Ohio are: $25,000 for the injury or death of one person (a passenger, another driver, pedestrian, etc.), $50,000 total for injuries or death caused by any single accident, and $25,000 coverage for any property damage caused by the accident.

 - Ohio does not require drivers to carry uninsured motorist coverage, but it is an option when you purchase a car insurance policy from a carrier in the state.

 For more details, check out Ohio Car Insurance Laws and Regulations.

 You may not need to hire an Ohio car accident lawyer if your case is pretty simple and you weren’t seriously injured.
 For example, if you’re rear-ended at low speed, the other driver’s insurance company accepts liability, and they offer you a settlement that covers your losses plus a little extra for your trouble, you can probably handle that kind of claim yourself.